rdmurphy/atproto-openapi-types/README.md

 ### I want to generate the types locally

-You'll need to clone this rerository and
+You'll need to clone this repository and
 [make sure Deno is installed](https://deno.com/manual@v1.34.0/getting_started/installation).
 Then, run the following command: